On the Act of Defining

 - Step 3: Interpretive Weighting: Judge whether the aggregate similarities are politically, morally, or analytically sufficient to use the label “fascist,” “fascist-adjacent,” or “illiberal nationalist”.

 Not all empirical claims automatically count as "evidence."
 For something to function as evidence, it must undergo a process of legitimation.
 Evidence becomes relevant only when it can be connected to a hypothesis or conclusion via a credible inferential path.
 This often involves rules of relevance, background theories, and argumentation schemes (Douglas Walton also talks about this in dialogical logic).
 If someone says, “Trump spoke in favor of border walls,” that only becomes evidence of fascism if we link border nationalism to a theory or prototype of fascist ideology; otherwise, the data is just a free-floating observation and not evidence.
 This is why I think self-identification by known fascists could be highly confirming evidence.
-The idea: if people who explicitly hold fascist beliefs resonate with or endorse Trump, this can be positive evidence that Trump’s positions align with fascist ideas, even if Trump himself does not claim the label.
+The idea is that if people who explicitly hold fascist beliefs resonate with or endorse Trump, this can be positive evidence that Trump’s positions align with fascist ideas, even if Trump himself does not claim the label.
 Of course, this is defeasible, there may be other explanations (fascists are opportunistically supporting a non-fascist figure).
 But it's still probative evidence.
 Ultimately, assigning the label will be probabilistic, conditional on negative and positive evidence.
 So according to a Bayesian cumulative approach, we could first set the prior probability based on general traits or context.
 Trump is a populist and a nationalist, but does not have revolutionary inclinations despite many of his supporters having these inclinations.
 Next, we can collect evidence; he is endorsed by fascist groups, his language is consistent with palingenetic myths, he uses law-and-order rhetoric and enjoys suppressing dissent.
 Finally, we update our posterior probability using Bayesian principles; at some threshold one is justified in saying "It is likely, unlikely that Trump is a fascist".

 Ultimately, if we assign the label “fascist” to someone holding a powerful position, this almost certainly implies we must take action.
 We know historically that fascists and fascist adjacent regimes are brutal, increasing the probability of oppression and suffering for out group members and “traitors” speaking against the regime .
 This seems intrinsically connected to decision theory.
 Suppose with high probability we conclude trump is a fascist, and his form of fascism is closely related to historically violent fascist movements, then it seems there is a cost of not acting.
 However, the immediate cost of acting is very high.
 You take on many risks, potentially at the expense of being wrong about your diagnosis.
 It seems like this factors into the analysis very deeply.
 So it’s interesting, many people conclude he’s a fascist but do nothing about it.
 But simultaneously it makes sense why someone wouldn’t act, because the individual cost is very high while the marginal impact of regime change seems low.
 Likewise, maybe some people don’t think it’s a problem, because in their mind “if it’s a problem, someone will alarm the bell” so to speak, but with group think, echo chambers, and risk of social ostracism, many people won’t speak out so there won’t be any social proof more broadly.
 Labeling a leader as “fascist” is not a morally neutral act.
 It implies that we have crossed a threshold of evidence, that the threat is not just theoretical but imminent, and that some form of resistance or defensive action may be necessary, Belief implies obligation, if you truly believe a fascist regime is emerging and you do nothing, you are complicit, unless you believe resistance is futile.
 Of course, people often act as if they don't believe what they say, not because they are lying but because belief is often partitioned from motivation when the expected utility of action is low, the personal cost is high, and there's an ambiguity or deferral or responsibility.
 There is a social epistemological aspect of inaction as well.
 People often wait for external validation but this can cause pluralistic ignorance, the bystander effect, and echo chambers.
 So even if many people independently diagnose fascism, the absence of visible collective action feeds the illusion that it’s not urgent, or that others don’t see it.
 This is why social proof becomes a bottleneck: if no one else is acting, people doubt their own assessment, or wait for institutional actors (courts, media, elites) to validate it, often after it’s too late.